jsoysouvanh/Refureku/README.md

 	//The ".rfk.h" extension depends on the generatedFilesExtension setting
 	#include "Generated/Example.rfk.h"
 	```
 2. Add the reflection macro to any entity you want to reflect.
 Reflection macros are customizable with the [entityType]MacroName setting.
+For classes and structs, an additional macro [ClassName]_GENERATED has to be inserted just before closing the struct/class.
 	```cpp
 	namespace ExampleNamespace RFKNamespace() {}